-In 1999, the cyclone-prone Indian state of Odisha was hit by a high-impact super cyclone that claimed the lives of over 100,000 people.
+In 1999, the cyclone-prone Indian state of Odisha was hit by a high-impact supercyclone that claimed the lives of over 100,000 people.
 Fast forward to fifteen years later, the state was caught off-guard by a rare summer cyclone “Fani”.
 Fani would have caused massive casualties across many districts.
-Still, it was because of the use of technology, termed EWDS (Early Warning Dissemination System), that thousands of people were saved, and tragedy was avoided.
+Still, because of the use of technology, termed EWDS (Early Warning Dissemination System), thousands of people were saved, and tragedy was avoided.
 This is just one example of harnessing the power of technology to tackle disasters.

 The positive news is that while the disasters cause economic and structural losses, the number of deaths has been reduced by almost three times.
 This has been possible only because of improved disaster management and the implementation of technology.